Maureen Flavin Sweeney: Early life

 Maureen Flavin was born in Knockanure, in County Kerry, on 3 June 1923, her birth was registered as Mary Christine.
 She passed her secondary school examinations and, on reaching the age of 18, found herself looking for employment.
 Flavin Sweeney had no family in County Kerry and had dreamed of moving to America.
 However, her nearest relative, an uncle, ran a pub at Blacksod, County Mayo, on the western coast.
 He offered her accommodation.
 She travelled for two days to reach Blacksod to answer an advertisement offering a position as a clerk at the Department of Posts and Telegraphs local post office.

 After being accepted for the post by postmistress Margaret Sweeney, she discovered that the post office also operated a weather station, important for forecasting as it lay on one of the most westerly parts of Ireland.
 Under an August 1939 agreement, the station was one of a number in Ireland that provided daily weather readings to the British Met Office via telegraph.
-Measurements were taken from instruments housed on a corner of the nearby lighthouse.
+Measurements were taken from instruments housed on a corner of nearby Blacksod Lighthouse.